RasaHQ/rasa/docs/running-rasa-with-docker.rst

 The file starts with the version of the Docker Compose specification that you want to use.
-Each container is declared as a ``service`` within the docker compose file.
+Each container is declared as a ``service`` within the docker-compose file.
 The first service is the ``rasa`` service.